JSAbrahams/mamba/doc/philosophy.md

 * Increased flexibility might make it easier to write bug prone code
 * Increased flexibility might come at the cost of performance
-* A strongly typed language might be more cumbersome to work with
+* A strongly typed language might be more cumbersome to work with and decreases flexibility
 * ...

 And the list just keeps on growing.
 Language design is tricky to say the least.
 There is this saying in computer